jrbuchanan02/ml/readme.md

 computer calculations unless they operate with arbitrary size numbers or use string manipulation to do their bidding. *As a result, this is not an issue*.

+## Wish List

+Here is a wish list of what to do with ML.

+- Have functions present in matrices, so, instead of just representing 2.5, you can represent 2.5 * sin, and then, a matrix operation will not just multiply the number by 2.5, but take the sine of the number **then** multiply by 2.5.
+Much more powerful and how machine learning is actually done.
+- Header files and other language binding tools to connect with as many programming languages as possible.
+- "Behind-the-scenes" GPU compute for matrices and anything else with computation.
+- More features that may or may not depend on different C++ standards
+- Possibility to link directly from C++ to C++ (this one's out of my control) and call a C++ function directly from the shared library.[^2]

 [^1]: Python remains an amazing programming language and definitely deserves its universal usage.
 The lack of portability happens to be a common theme with Python programs and is really only an issue when the software you're trying to run does not *automatically* resolve these portability issues.
+[^2]: This item is out of my control since C++ compilers "mangle" the name of the function to really whatever they want to name the function.
+As a result, the same compiler can become incompatible with itself if it is just targeting a different machine (gcc uses a different mangling scheme between targeting mingw and linux).